 Public officials and planners seeking to develop, legislate and enforce housing policy must contend with a variety of competing interest groups with different stakes in the outcome.
 This is true at both the national and local levels of government.
-Bankers, developers, realtors, homebuilders, and apartment owners have been well organized in order to exert political influence (Checkoway, 1980; Bouma, 1962; Clay, 1979; Gelfand, 1978; Hartman, 1967; Lawson, 1980a; Lilley, 1980; Mollenkopf and Pynoos, 1980; Wolman, 1971).
+Bankers, developers, realtors, homebuilders, and apartment owners have been well organized in order to exert political influence (Checkoway, 1980; Bouma, 1962; Clay, 1979; Gelfand, 1978; Hartman, 1967; Lawson, 1980a; Lilley, 1980; Mollenkopf, 1975; Mollenkopf and Pynoos, 1980; Wolman, 1971).
 Home owners, when their interests as taxpayers or neighbourhood residents are threatened, have frequently mobilized as a political interest group, particularly in local politics (Cox, 1982; Boyte, 1980; Fellman, 1973).
 But tenants, on the other hand, have only occasionally been a serious contender on the political scene.
-Although they have constituted a majority of residents in most central cities and many suburbs, renters with a stake in housing policy.
+Although they have constituted a majority of residents in most central cities and many suburbs, renters' protests and political activities have been more episodic than those of other actors with a stake in housing policy.

-†Peter Drejer is Assistant Professor of Sociology at Tufts University, He is currently doing research for a book, The renters' revolt, to be published by Temple University Press.
+Peter Dreier is Assistant Professor of Sociology at Tufts University, He is currently doing research for a book, The renters' revolt, to be published by Temple University Press.
 He is also working on a study of the Boston power structure.
 He works closely with many grassroots organizations, including Massachusetts Fair Share and the Massachusetts Tenants Organization.